-If I learned one thing from being diagnosed young (at 21), it is that getting Parkinson's is not a death sentence.
+If I learned one thing from being diagnosed young, at 21, it is that getting Young Onset Parkinson's disease (YOPD) is not a death sentence.
 Life will get tougher; you just have to find a way to adapt.
 My motto is “Embrace the shake.”
 Make fun of yourself, which in my experience helps people feel more relaxed around you.
 My Dad and I constantly joke about it.

 I have also learned that you are your most important advocate.
 It is OKAY to ask for help, and it is OKAY to politely deny the request.
 2020 has become the year of virtual.
 That is actually a great thing for us (people with PD) because it broadens the way and places that our stories can get shared.
 Instantly we can get our story out to millions of people like we have never been able to before.

 The best thing I have done for myself is finding a therapist that I can talk to about my journey.
 No matter your age, we all struggle with the different aspects of this disease.
 She helps me work through the anxiety and depression that can come with Parkinson's.